pmndrs/drei/README.md

 >
 ```

-You can define as many views as you like, directly mix them into your dom graph, right where you want them to appear.
+You can define as many views as you like, directly mix them into your dom graph, right where you want them to appear. `View` is an unstyled HTML DOM element (by default a div, and it takes the same properties as one).
 Use `View.Port` inside the canvas to output them.
 The canvas should ideally fill the entire screen with absolute positioning, underneath HTML or on top of it, as you prefer.

 ```jsx
 return (